atd-schubert/legman/README.md

 ```

 With sloppy-mode set to true, your resulting stream will not be able to handle back-pressure, but it has a weak
-connection to the base Legman and will prevent leaking memory.
-It is perfect for streams without a high frequency and no
+connection to the base Legman and will prevent leaking memory when the `end` or `unpipe` method is never called.
+It is
-easy to determine end.
+perfect for streams without a high frequency and no easy to determine end.
 For example for logs.

 ### map